 On October 16, 1968 athletes stood up for what they believed in and lost.
 50 Years later those who kneel for their beliefs have personal brands endorsed by Nike...

-It was the late 1960’s was also the dawning of the television age, where people were jointly able to hear and see, in full colour, what was happening around the World.
+The late 1960's was also the dawning of the television age, where people were jointly able to hear and see, in full colour, what was happening around the World.

 In 1968 the TV enabled us to experience the horror of the Vietnam War and ensuing anti-war protests, the dreadful assassinations of Martin Luther King and Bobby Kennedy and the stirring black power protests at the Olympics.